jpdias/jpdias.github.io/_drafts/2021-09-26-sats-and-radio-notes.md

 - [SDR++](https://github.com/AlexandreRouma/SDRPlusPlus), SDR software with the aim of being bloat free and simple to use.
 - [gnuradio](https://github.com/gnuradio/gnuradio), toolkit that provides signal processing blocks to implement software radios.
 - [SDRangel](https://github.com/f4exb/sdrangel), SDR and signal analyzer frontend to various hardware.
+- [UHR](https://github.com/jopohl/urh), is a suite for wireless protocol investigation, allowing demodulation of signals combined with an automatic detection of modulation parameters.
+- [inspectrum](https://github.com/miek/inspectrum), a ready-to-use radio signal analyser.

 Similarly, other software will be introduced as needed.